thebigboss-gif/cybersecurity-windows-kali-lab/docs/day-02-smb-recon.md

   protocol, port, and source IP kept the test environment realistic rather than just disabling protections wholesale.

-## Next steps

-- Authenticated SMB enumeration with valid lab credentials (`smbclient -U labuser //192.168.100.20/CyberLab`)
-- Compare `NT_STATUS_ACCESS_DENIED` vs. `NT_STATUS_LOGON_FAILURE` responses and what
-  each implies about share vs. account misconfiguration
-- Deliberately misconfigure a share (e.g., `Everyone: Read`) to document the contrast with the hardened baseline above

 ## Disclaimer

 All testing was performed against a personally owned, isolated lab environment